How much is insurance for high-risk drivers?

 Drivers with poor credit

-How well you manage debt and pay your bills punctually can also play a role in what you pay for car insurance premiums.
-If you have a poor credit history, you will pay more for insurance.
+How well you manage debt and pay your bills punctually can also affect what you pay for car insurance premiums.
+You will pay more for insurance if you have a poor credit history.

 “Lower credit in most states equals higher insurance premiums.
 It can often be more than double the cost,” says Julie Jakubek, owner of an Allstate Agency in Phoenix.